fxbriol/fxbriol.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a research associate at the University of Cambridge in the Department of Engineering, and a visiting researcher at The Alan Turing Institute, where I am affiliated to the [data-centric engineering programme](https://www.turing.ac.uk/research/research-programmes/data-centric-engineering).
+I am currently a research associate at the University of Cambridge and a visiting researcher at The Alan Turing Institute, where I am affiliated to the data-centric engineering programme.
 From August 2019 onwards, I will be moving to University College London where I will be taking up a position of Lecturer in Statistical Sciences (equivalent to Assistant Professor).

 Prior to Cambridge, I was a research assistant in the Department of Mathematics at Imperial College London, and before that, a PhD student on the joint centre for doctoral training in Statistical Science led by the universities of Warwick and Oxford.